IDA-HumanCapital/fife/docs/cli.md

 All files produced by FIFE will overwrite files of the same name in the directory designated by the `RESULTS_PATH` configuration parameter.

+If by_feature is specified, then a separate metrics.csv file will be produced for each value of that feature corresponding to the results of just those values.

 ##### Survival_Curves.csv

 - First column: The identifier of each individual observed in the final time period of the dataset.